-The Day Robert Plant Celebrated His Birthday in Schenectady
+Robert Plant Once Celebrated His Birthday in Schenectady!
+Were You There?

-It was just announced that Robert Plant and Alison Krauss will perform at Saratoga Performing Arts Center on Friday June 3, 2022.
+Robert Plant and Alison Krauss will perform at Saratoga Performing Arts Center tonight, Friday June 3, 2022.
 Did you know that Plant once celebrated his birthday in the Capital Region?

-On August 20th of this year the former front man for Led Zeppelin turned 73 but in 1969 he was turning 21 and ready to celebrate!
+Plant turned 73 on August 20, 2021 but in 1969 the former Led Zeppelin frontman was turning 21 and ready to celebrate!
 London?
 Manhattan?
 Los Angeles?
 Nope, Schenectady!

 Over the 40 year career of Led Zeppelin, the band played shows all over the world including the Aerodome, located at 1588 State Street in Schenectady.
 According to the Daily Gazette, Zeppelin played two shows on August 20, 1969.
 There was an 8pm show and 11pm show!
 Oh and it was Robert Plant's 21st birthday!